Erebot/Erebot/docs/src/Installation.rst

     The signature for the latest version is available at https://pear.erebot.net/get/Erebot-latest.phar.pubkey.

-3. Create a directory named ``modules`` in the same folder as the PHAR.
+3. Create a directory named :file`modules` in the same folder as the PHAR.

-4. Go to the ``modules`` directory and drop a copy of the following PHAR archives with their signature:
+4. Go to the :file:`modules` directory and drop a copy of the following PHAR archives with their signature:

     *   Files for the `Erebot_Module_AutoConnect`_ module: